aoxrud-ww/web-accessibility-tips/README.md

 <a href=''>third selected</a>
 ```

-Designs are sometimes complex and there are elements on the page that are far apart from each other but appear visually together (usually via css absolute positioning).
+Designs are sometimes complex and there are elements on the page that are declared far apart from each other but appear visually together (usually via css absolute positioning).
 This causes the tab order to feel unnatural.
 Consider grouping related elements together.